Judex: Reference books

-Shadowmen: Heroes and Villains of French Pulp Fiction: Published in 2003, by Jean-Marc Lofficier and Randy Lofficier, and by Black Coat Press, it is an encyclopedic guide to some of the most important characters from French fiction, including Judex.
+Shadowmen: Heroes and Villains of French Pulp Fiction.
+Published in 2003, by Jean-Marc Lofficier and Randy Lofficier, and by Black Coat Press, it is an encyclopedic guide to some of the most important characters from French fiction, including Judex.

 Comics

-French comic magazine Hurrah! published by Editions Mondiales in June 1940 began a comic series of Judex, which was in actuality, a French translation of the American syndicated Shadow comic strip.
+French comic magazine Hurrah!.
+Published by Editions Mondiales in June 1940 began a comic series of Judex, which was in actuality, a French translation of the American syndicated Shadow comic strip.

-As an homage, writer Matt Fraction featured Judex as a member of a team of European superheroes of the early 20th century, in a 2012 issue of The Defenders.
+As an homage, writer Matt Fraction featured Judex as a member of a team of European superheroes of the early 20th century, in a 2012 issue of The Defenders from Marvel Comics.